Sergie-AGA/web-dev-explorer-next/docs/application-overview.md

 ### Tests

 Any tests pertaining to global elements will be here.
-This application uses Jest and React Testing Library for Unit Testing and a Cypress for Integration and E2E tests.
+This application uses Jest for Unit Testing and Cypress for E2E tests.

 ### Themes